 Download a copy of our annual guide to services which is sent to every household in County Durham.

-The council is made up of five service areas - Transformation and Partnerships; Children and Young People Services, Adult and Health Services, and Regeneration and Local Services.
+The council is made up of four service areas - Transformation and Partnerships; Children and Young People's Services, Adult and Health Services, and Regeneration and Local Services.
 These services are responsible for providing a wide range of services for the people of County Durham.

 You can contact us if you need information about any of our services.
 After consultation with local people, we've compiled a customer service charter and standards.
 These outline how you can expect to be treated when you contact us.